ianchblair/CBUS_DC_Controller/README.md

-C++ code for a DC model railway controller based on an ESP32 Zoom module.
+C++ code for a DC model railway controller based on an ESP32 Wroom module.
 Not for public availability yet, as not yet debugged

 pot_dc_controller.ino represents an initial iteration that is controlled by a potentiometer and reverse switch.